-You should teach your kids how to interact with Japanese Spitz.
-If you see your kids trying to pick them up, you should ask them not to do as they may accidentally drop them.
+Teach your kids how to interact with Japanese Spitz.
+If you see your kids trying to pick them up, Tell them not to because they could accidentally drop them.
 Unless they are puppies, these dogs are too big to be picked up by children.

 Japanese Spitz dogs are fairly healthy with very few genetic conditions when compared to other pedigree dogs.